 Red Cabbage Rotkohl is what they call red cabbage in northern Germany.

-Rotkraut is what they call German red cabbage in the the central and western German areas.
+Rotkraut is what they call German red cabbage in the central and western German areas.

 The answer to the question was found on a website Easy German recipes.
-I can’t believe I didn’t think of myself since I know how what is in the soil effects wine and honey so of course it would effect food too.
+I can’t believe I didn’t think of myself since I know how what is in the soil affects wine and honey so of course, it would affect food too.